SharePoint Online: Change the UI to Modern Experience or Classic Experience using PowerShell

-How to Activate Modern Experience from Classic?
+How to Activate the Modern Experience from Classic?

-In case you don’t get the “Return to classic SharePoint” or “Exit classic experience”, chances are it may not have enabled!
+In case you don’t get the “Return to classic SharePoint” or “Exit classic experience”, chances are it may not have been enabled!
 How to Enable or Disable “Return to Classic SharePoint” in SharePoint Online?

 To enable the modern experience, we have to disable the classic experience feature.
-And to disable modern experience, we should re-enable the classic experience feature in SharePoint Online.
+And to disable the modern experience, we should re-enable the classic experience feature in SharePoint Online.
 This PowerShell script is spitted into two different functions.

 You can use this PowerShell script to enable or disable modern experience at site collection or site levels.
-This script sets either modern experience or classic experience on objects: Lists and libraries (If the list experience settings is: “Default experience for the site”), Site contents, Site usage, Recycle Bin, etc.
+This script sets either modern experience or classic experience on objects: Lists and libraries (If the list experience settings is: “Default experience for the site”), Site contents, site usage, Recycle Bin, etc.

 #Load SharePoint CSOM Assemblies